Once upon a time ESLinsider offered an online TEFL course so cheap that it was free.

 I spent 6 years living and teaching in Asia.
 I taught mostly kids aged 6-13 years old.
 I also taught adults a little bit and occasionally really young kids.
 It's a well rounded course, but it focuses more on teaching kids from about 6-13.

 It also uses a lot of videos that were shot in the classrooms of Asia.
 So the context would be similar if you are planning on teaching in Asia.
-These courses will give you more confidence, more control and you'll have more fun in the classroom.
+These aren't the cheapest TEFL certification courses online, but they will give you more confidence, more control and you'll have more fun in the classroom.